debraysimon/tpxle-doc/docs/Other/D-Reference/SmartBadgeCommands_R/README.md

                         This sequence is only applicable for the following tracker states: (JOINED).
 The tracker must be ON to trigger to sequence.
                     </li>
                     <li>
-                        Please refer to <a href="../../D-Reference/DocLibrary_R/#abeeway-trackers" style="color:teal">Abeeway Trackers Reference Guide</a> (Chapter: User Interfaces) on how to interpret LEDs to indicate battery level
+                        Please refer to <a href="../../D-Reference/DocLibrary_R/#abeeway-trackers" >Abeeway Trackers Reference Guide</a> (Chapter: User Interfaces) on how to interpret LEDs to indicate battery level
                     </li>
                 </ul>
             </div>